THIS DATE IN HISTORY: Oct. 13

-It's Howe's second NHL game with the Whalers, one of four franchises that join the League from the World Hockey Association in 1979.
-For Howe, who plays in the WHA from 1973-79, it's his 787th in the NHL.
+It's Howe's second NHL game with the Whalers, one of four teams that join the League from the World Hockey Association in 1979.
+For Howe, who plays in the WHA from 1973-79, it's his 787th NHL goal.
 He goes on to play all 80 games for the Whalers in 1979-80, finishing with 41 points (15 goals, 26 assists) before retiring for good.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

 1947: The NHL holds its first All-Star Game with the Stanley Cup champion Toronto Maple Leafs playing a group of stars from the other five teams at Maple Leaf Gardens.
 The All-Stars, wearing red sweaters with white stripes and white stars above the NHL shield, rally for a 4-3 victory.
 Doug Bentley scores the winning goal early in the third period.
 The game benefits the players pension fund.

 1970: Roger Doucet sings "O Canada" for the first time at the Forum, prior to the Montreal Canadiens' 4-3 win against the Red Wings.
 He remains the Forum's national anthem singer for the next 10 years.